code-with-zeeshan/universal-translation-system/docs/API.md

 - If you deploy a decoder directly to clients, use its `/decode` endpoint.
 - OpenAPI docs are available on each service for introspection at runtime.
 - Binary schema reference: see `docs/schemas/binary_payload_schema.md`.

+## Related Documentation
+- See `docs/ONBOARDING.md` (Model Artifacts & Paths) for local paths and mounts.
+- See `docs/DEPLOYMENT.md` (Volumes and artifacts) for container mounts and defaults.
+- See `docs/Vocabulary_Guide.md` for vocabulary runtime configuration.